nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Format: `help`

 ### Adding a person: `add`

 Adds a person to the address book.

-Format: `add n/NAME i/IC_NUMBER ag/AGE s/SEX a/ADDRESS`
+Format: `add n/NAME p/PHONE e/EMAIL i/IC_NUMBER ag/AGE s/SEX a/ADDRESS`

+* A person will be uniquely identified by his/her personal identification number.
+* Clinic mate does not allow the same identification number to be twice.

 <box type="tip" seamless>